PaluMacil/ham/README.md

 ## Summary

-The purpose of this project is to demonstrate a simple probabalistic SMS spam classifier in Go.
-This supervised learning activity is accomplised using a Naive Bayes classifier.
+The purpose of this project is to demonstrate a simple probabilistic SMS spam classifier in Go.
+This supervised learning activity is accomplished using a Naive Bayes classifier.
 This simple algorithm assumes conditional independence, does a lot of counts, calculates some ratios, and multiplies them together.

 ### Project and Course Name